solidrock-technology/docs/docs/releases/index.md

 ### Time Restricted Items

-The biggest piece of work from this month is the ability to mark certain items as 'Time Restricted'.
+The biggest feature release this month is the ability to mark certain items as 'Time Restricted'.
 Time Restricted items will start a 30-minute inactivity timer for a Lead Booker.
 When the timer runs out, those items will be removed and become available for others to purchase.

-The timer is reset back to 30-minutes by staying active in their order by updating ticket and extra details, adding new items to their order and otherwise being active in the booking flow.
+The timer is reset back to 30-minutes by staying active in their order by updating ticket and extra details, adding new items to their order and otherwise being active in the booking process.

 To read more about time restricted items, [take a look at our docs page](/guide/tickets/time-restricted-items.md).

 ### Notifications & Emails

 This month we've made a number of changes, and we've added some new emails, to help you manage your event much easier, such as:

 -   **Emails Area**: All email settings for your event now have their own area.
 You can access this from the left-hand navigation.
 Click `Event Emails` under the `Event Info` section.
 -   **Weekly Sales Summary**: This opt-in email will give you a quick summary of the previous weeks sales, new team members and groups registered and a breakdown of how many of each of your tickets and extras were bought.
+[Opt-in from your profile notifications page](https://events.solidrock.io/admin/profile/notifications)
 -   **Unpaid Item Expiry Reminder**: You can now enable a new email to be sent automatically to any Lead Booker who will have items in their unpaid orders expire within a week.
 -   **Group Coordinator Notification**: Group Coordinators can now opt in to a new notification which is sent whenever a new ticket for their group is purchased.

 ### Team Leader Assignment

 One of the things we implemented in October was a simpler way to add and remove Group Coordinators within your event.
 We've expanded on this and have now made managing your Team Leaders just as quick and easy.

 ### Dashboard Updates

 We have made a number of updates to the dashboard to make it clearer to get the data you need, including:

 -   **Tickets Chart**: We've added a chart to break down each of your tickets, as we have for extras.
 -   **Tooltip Data**: Tooltips in the Tickets and Extras charts now show the sales data for each item, broken down by payment status.
 -   **In Progress Colour**: We've updated the colour of In Progress data to <span style="color:#22d3ee;">cyan</span> to differentiate it from <span style="color: #f97316">Pending</span> data.

 ## October 2023